The Food That Built America

 The Food That Built America is an American nonfiction docudrama series for the History Channel, that premiered on August 11, 2019.
-Each episode tells a story behind the biggest food brands in the United States.
-The series have scenes that uses actors to dramatize historical events which are interspersed with commentary by culinary historians and other commentators.
+Each episode outlines the development of a popular type of food or restaurant in the United States, typically focusing on the rise of two major companies that become rivals.
+Historical events in the relevant timelines are re-enacted for dramatic effect and interspersed with commentary by culinary historians, business experts, and food enthusiasts.